Cassette Vision: History

 Founded in 1958 by Maeda Taketora, Epoch was originally a manufacturer of plastic baseball boards, before transitioning to designing toys, board games, and playing cards.
 Epoch rose to become one of Japan's largest toy companies during the 1960s and 1970s, in part due to its family-run business model.
-The company partnered with Magnavox to release the TV Tennis Electrotennis in 1975, the first video game console released in Japan.
+The company released the TV Tennis Electrotennis in 1975, the first video game console released in Japan.
 In 1980, it released the TV Vader, a dedicated home console that featured a clone of Space Invaders, which was moderately successful.
 Based on its experience with designing handheld electronic games and other kinds of video game hardware, Epoch began work on creating a video game console that utilized interchangeable ROM cartridges to play software.

 Epoch supervisor and designer Masayuki Horie was assigned as the designer and hardware engineer of the Cassette Vision.
 Horie previously worked on the Digit-Com 9, a baseball LSI, and several of the company's earlier dedicated consoles.
 The console was to represent "the perfection or maturation" of Epoch's previous console efforts, most notably the TV Baseball from 1979.
 Epoch wanted the Cassette Vision to be based around cartridges to help clear out space in one's house, as its dedicated machines were usually big and took up room.
 The Cassette Vision was not the first cartridge-based console released in Japan; earlier examples include the Video Cassette Rock by Takatoku Toys and the TV Jack 5000 by Bandai.
 Because of the way Epoch designed its previous consoles, the development team working under Horie was unable to separate the ROM and CPU in the console.